Using Evidence in Reflective Practice

 - What sources of evidence and knowledge can I use?

 A reflective practitioner who builds personal theory needs evidence to ground it.
 Three sources of evidence, used together, give the practitioner a fuller picture than any one alone.
-Beyond the gathering of evidence, the practitioner manages their own professional knowledge over time so that what they have learned does not get lost.
+Strong evidence use also depends on a few specific habits and on a set of inquiry questions that keep the focus on students and on the teacher’s own practice.

 Three sources of evidence